pandas-dev/pandas/doc/source/dsintro.rst

 Vectorized operations and label alignment with Series
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When doing data analysis, as with raw NumPy arrays looping through Series
+When working with raw NumPy arrays, looping through value-by-value is usually
-value-by-value is usually not necessary.
-Series can be also be passed into most
+not necessary.
+The same is true when working with Series in pandas.
-NumPy methods expecting an ndarray.
+Series can also be passed into most NumPy methods expecting an ndarray.

 .. ipython:: python